-- the scheme administrator accepts qualified medical advice that the member satisfies the ill-health condition and so is, and will continue to be, medically incapable (either physically or mentally) of continuing his or her current occupation as a result of injury, sickness, disease or disability, and
+- the scheme administrator has received evidence that the member is, and will continue to be, medically incapable (either physically or mentally) of continuing their current occupation as a result of injury, sickness, disease or disability, and

 Where a stopped pension later recommences or is reduced but then increases back to the earlier rate or to some intermediate amount, the new or increased pension is treated as a BCE 2 only to the extent of any further benefit accrual in respect of the period of re-employment.
 See PTM088620.

 Maximum pension age